YongHaur/SCC.2015.05.TestGit/README.md

 This is an even **more important** sentence.

-This are the 5 points:
+These are the 5 points:

 - Point 1: bla bla bla
 - Point 2: bla bla bla